radareorg/radare2-book/radiff2/radiff_tool.md

 And here comes the cool feature : radiff2 supports graphical diffing, à la [DarunGrim](http://www.darungrim.org/).
 You can see it using `-g` option.
 This option requires either a symbol name as a parameter, or two offsets for corresponding files.
 The second variant is useful if a function you want to diff does not have the same name in both files.
 The output is in [Graphviz](http://graphviz.org/) graph description language.
-You can convert it to a picture with `dot` program from the Graphviz package.
+You can convert it into a graphic with the `dot` program from the Graphviz package.
 For example, `radiff2 -g main /bin/true /bin/false | xdot -` will show differences between `main()` functions of `true` and `false` programs.
 You can also compare the picture against `radiff2 -g main /bin/false /bin/true |xdot -` result (notice a changed order of radiff2 options).

 This is the result: